barbking/GitHub-30-Day-Challenge/README.md

 #### Nov 11, 2019
 - Working all day and then straight to three hour class at night, learning limited to class tonight which is covering fast data access in Druid and Kudo.

+#### Nov 12, 2019
+- Completing training videos for new job, which includes all aspects of financial and privacy laws related to banking or companies that issue credit through a bank.
+Not having a financial background, this has been interesting for me.
+Especially the fraud/security training as I have been a victim of identity theft myself and know first hand the damage it causes for consumers when banks fail to screen applicants properly or miss red flags.
+- Continued pandas/python learning.

+#### Nov 13, 2019
+- Missed my commit last night!
+It was a long day going to work and then back home to pick up my daughter, and then another long drive downtown to take my daughter to see one of her favorite Korean pop music bands that rarely tours.
+But, it was worth it to see my daughter's enjoyment.
+She works very hard in her honors/ap classes, gets all A's in addition to her dedication to marching band, mock trial, and basketball.
+And she has to tolerate a majority of my attention focused on my son's disability.
+The perfectionist in me is annoyed at missing my commit for the day; however, weeks from now, I won't even remember this, while the concert and meeting band members will be a lifetime memory for my daugher.

+#### Nov 14, 2019
+- Python/panadas/machine learning work for class assignment.
+While my goal this month was to do some Kaggle learning/competition.
+This homework assignment is covering much of the same areas of learning.
+I will probably have to postpone entering my first Kaggle competition until after this semester ends in Dec.